Naturism in New Zealand: New Zealand Naturist Federation

 An attempt to set up a nudist club in Dunedin in 1933 was unsuccessful, attracting hostility from clergy, women's groups, and the police.
 Nudist clubs (known as "sun clubs") were successfully established in Dunedin and Auckland in early 1938; the Auckland Sun Group went into recess shortly afterwards due to the outbreak of World War II.

 In 1953 the allied nudist clubs of New Zealand gathered at Whanganui to hold a festival, called a "rally", which became an annual event.
 At the 1957 rally, held at the Canterbury Sun and Health Club's grounds in Rolleston near Christchurch, the affiliated clubs agreed to form the New Zealand Sunbathing Association, which was formally established on 1 January 1958.
 In 1977 the Association was renamed the New Zealand Naturist Federation.

 In 2016 the Federation in conjunction with Tourism New Zealand hosted the World Congress of the International Naturist Federation (INF) at the Wellington Naturist Club, marking the second time the Congress had ever been held in the Southern Hemisphere.
 This Congress was marked by political unrest, as sitting INF president Sieglinde Ivo was voted out in favour of French delegate Armand Jamier by a narrow majority.
 The vote was overturned and Ivo returned to the presidency at a special World Congress in 2017, held in Vienna.
-In December 2019 the Federation voted to withdraw from the INF, retaining the right to rejoin at some future date.
+The Federation voted to withdraw from the INF in December 2019, but rejoined in September 2023.

 The Federation today includes 17 affiliated clubs with a total membership, in 2012, of 1,600 people.
 Numbers at the annual rally have been dwindling in recent decades.

 In 2020 tensions arose between two Federation member groups, the Orchard Sun Club and Southern Free Beaches, when the latter installed advertising for their own club next to the entrance to the former's club grounds.
 The groups had previously split apart over differences in management style.